AM243x Motor Control SDK 2025.00.00

 • If encoders across channels don't respond at the same time, this mode will not work.
 Load share configuration should be used instead.

-• Support for multi-channel encoders of different make under load share mode (Refer Load Share Mode for more details)
+• Support for multi-channel with encoders of different make and different numbers of encoders connected across channels under load share mode (Refer Load Share Mode for more details).

-• In this mode, data transmission and reception can happen independently on all channels.
+• Data transmission and reception can happen independently on all channels.

 • After a command is sent, all channels wait for a response and process the response independently.
 However, all channels must finish processing before the next command can be triggered.